 Should a vacancy occur in the executive board, a member may be appointed to fill the vacancy by the executive board for the balance of the term.
-This appointment shall be subject to ratification by the members at the next scheduled meeting.
+This appointment shall be subject to ratification by the members at the next scheduled meeting, or by online ballot.

 The members of the executive board shall serve a period of one year commencing after the last meeting of the previous year or until their successors are installed.